saxxon66/VS-Code-Debugger-MCP-Server-Proxy/README.md

 ## Why Use This Proxy?

-This tool is essential if your AI assistant, such as Roo Code, does not support direct `HTTP` or `SSE` connections and requires a `stdio`-based server to interact with the VS Code debugger.
+This tool is essential if your AI assistant does not support direct `HTTP` or `SSE` connections and requires a `stdio`-based server to interact with the VS Code debugger.
 It translates the `stdio` communication from your AI tool into a format the main debugger extension can understand.

 ---